houen/RFEasy/README.md

 ### Europe
 - Transmitter: [From Tinkersoup](https://www.tinkersoup.de/wireless/rf-link-transmitter-434mhz/a-49/)
 - Receiver: [From Tinkersoup](https://www.tinkersoup.de/wireless/rf-link-receiver-4800bps-434mhz/a-824/)

+## Installation
+- [Download as a zip file](https://github.com/houen/RFEasy/archive/master.zip), or Git clone this github repository in your Arduino Library folder.
+See the official guide on [Installing Additional Arduino Libraries](http://arduino.cc/en/Guide/Libraries) for more details.

+## Max message size
+Please note that the maximum message size you can send over RF is 27 characters.
+So if your handshake is four characters, you can send a message of 23 characters.
+RFEasy will alert you if your try to send more than 27.

+Later versions will have the ability to send one message over multiple transmits, allowing for longer messages.

 ## Handshaking
 RFEasy adds a simple handshaking protocol to your sent messages, simply by appending a preset string to all messages you send.
 This allows you to set your own handshake string and thus avoid receiving messages in your code that was not sent by your transmitter.